-“That’s revolting,” was the response from the woman at the counter when I asked about the private transport of Aunty Flo.
-So I made a more official enquiry to the Queensland Police Service and received this response:
+“That’s revolting,” was the response from the woman at the counter when I asked about the private transport of Aunty Joan.
+So I made a more official inquiry to the Queensland Police Service and received this response:

 “The QPS is not in a position to answer these questions – this depends on individual circumstance and it is not something that QPS has come across at this time and as such is a hypothetical.”

 The consensus among the industry folk I’ve chatted with is that the private transport of bodies is allowed, though one did admit that funeral directors are probably better equipped and therefore are able to do it in a more dignified manner.
 But, in another example of the confusion and ignorance in Queensland’s rules and regulations, some hospitals will not release a body to anyone other than a funeral director.
 That’s despite it being “legal for any person that has the authority to control the body to take physical possession of the body as long as the death was not from an infectious disease”.
 (Section 3.2.2 It’s Your Funeral Report, Sandra van der Laan, Sydney Business School).

 The subject of death, dying and funerals was only until recently very taboo.
 Of late there has been a noticeable shift in thinking and people are looking to take more control.
 But there’s still a long way to go.
 Mackay funeral director Belinda Hassan said, “As a society we’ve been conditioned not to deal with death.
 We become immune to it.”